gammillweg/HGBExample2/README.md

 # HGBExample2
 Draws the hive.
 (It does nothing else.)
+(See issue: I am going to add zoom)

 There are many files in an Android Studio project.
 Only those changed are uploaded.